phdccltd/phdcc-papers-api/README.md

 In addition, taking regular database backups is recommended, eg daily.
 The separate files directory should also be backed up.

-## Terms of use and Privacy

-If setting Papers up on your own server, you need to configure a "Terms of use" site page which would detail terms which the user must agree to, along with details of how their personal information is kept secret and shared eg to reviewers.

 ## Database

-Running this API app will automatically create and update the required tables in the database specified by the environment variables.
+Running this API component will automatically create and update the required tables in the database specified by the environment variables.
 A fresh install currently needs data added to various database tables to get the site running.

 ## Configuration